cody-greene/honeybee/readme.md

 Minimal dependency http(s) library for node & modern browsers with:
-- exponential backoff/retry
+- exponential backoff/retry (on status code: 429, 502, 503, 504)
-- configurable error parsing
+- custom error parsing, define how to extract a message
 - [callback API](#callback-api)
 - [support for native Promises](#native-promises)
 - [support for bound Promise](#bound-promise)